 Investment Actions:

 Cash Liquidity: Various accounts/overnight investment options are analyzed and considered for the investment of cash.
-The criteria for their use includes cash availability until noon on any given business day to ensure adequate liquidity.
+The criteria for their use include cash availability until noon on any given business day to ensure adequate liquidity.

 A separate overnight money market fund sweep account with the custodial bank is utilized whereby any cash not used for specific longer term investment is maintained on a day to day basis.
 This account is in compliance with Investment Management Plan requirements for money market funds.

 After the daily cash needs are determined, the excess or shortage is incorporated into the investment decision.
-Investment officers in the Treasurer’s office are authorized to initiate transfers in or out of the custodial accounts.
+Investment officers in the Treasurer’s Office are authorized to initiate transfers in or out of the custodial accounts.
 Movement of funds is further restricted, by written direction, between the Treasurer’s general account and the custodial accounts.

-Longer term investments: Decisions on longer term investments are made by the Investment Advisor, in accordance with the Investment Services Agreement and Investment Management Plan, and are monitored by the Treasurer.
-At the time of settlement of an investment, cash is provided (by way of transfer) to the third party custodian for the purchase, or in the event of a sale, instructions for the proceeds are provided by the Treasurer’s office.
+Longer term investments: Decisions on longer term investments are made by the Investment Advisor, in accordance with the Investment Services Agreement and Investment Management Plan and monitored by the Treasurer.
+At the time of investment settlement, cash is provided (by way of transfer) to the third party custodian for the purchase, or in the event of a sale, instructions for the proceeds are provided by the Treasurer’s Office.
 The third party custodian provides a delivery versus payment method of purchasing investments.

 Once investment decisions are made, any money from a sale is either reinvested or sent to the Treasurer’s general account, via transfer, and used for daily cash needs.